 Crime prevention has a long history in Australia, and in other parts of the world.
 In all societies, people have tried to protect themselves and those close to them from assaults and other abuses.
 Every time someone locks the door to their house or their car, they practise a form of prevention.
 Most parents want their children to learn to be law abiding and not spend any period of their lives in prison.
-In this country, at least, most succeed.
+In Australia, at least, most succeed.
 Only a small minority of young people become recidivist offenders.
 In a functioning society, crime prevention is part of everyday life.
-While prevention can be all-pervasive at the grassroots, it is oddly neglected in mass media and political discourses.
+While prevention can be all-pervasive at the grassroots, it is oddly neglected in commercial media and political discourses.
+This is despite the growing evidence that some forms of prevention are effective and have contributed to declines in some crime categories in various parts of the world (see van Dijk, Tseloni & Farrell 2012).
 When politicians, talkback radio hosts and newspaper editorialists pontificate about crime and possible remedies, it is comparatively rare for them to mention prevention.
 Overwhelmingly, emphasis is on policing, sentencing and other 'law and order' responses.

 One aim of this book is to understand, and explore ways to overcome, this apparent conspiracy of silence.
-At various times over the last four decades governments in Australia and other Western countries have 'rediscovered' crime prevention and committed resources to its development and implementation.
-Many jurisdictions still have schemes in place.
+At various times over the last four decades governments in Australia and other countries have 'rediscovered' crime prevention and committed resources to its development and implementation.
+Many jurisdictions still have schemes in place, often having undergone numerous revisions and relaunches.
 Despite these efforts, prevention and community safety remain background tasks, as far as the mass media and government crime policy are concerned.
 Police and other criminal justice reactions to crime continue to command the lion's share of attention and budget allocations.

-Throughout this volume, we focus on arguing that prevention is 'do-able'; that it works, and that it can be far more cost effective than criminal justice responses.
-We will show how prevention theory, properly applied, not only reduces offending but can help make cities, towns, suburbs, streets, shopping centres and homes more liveable.
-We also argue that principles of prevention can be applied to emerging problems that face society, such as terrorism and environmental threats.
+Throughout this volume, we focus on arguing that prevention is 'do-able'; that it works and that it can be far more cost-effective than criminal justice responses.
+We will show how prevention theory, properly applied, not only reduces offending but also can help make cities, towns, suburbs, streets, schools, workplaces, transport hubs, shopping centres and homes more liveable.
+We also argue that principles of prevention can be applied to persistent crime problems such as theft, armed robbery, various forms of violence, malicious damage to property, and emerging problems that face society, such as terrorism, environmental threats, and cybercrime.

 However, we also acknowledge that ensuring prevention captures the public imagination will require more than building the evidence base through identifying 'what works'.
 One of the key arguments of this book is that there is a political dimension to the development and implementation of strategies.
 Making crime prevention 'work' in political contexts entails more than ensuring that it is practically effective.
-It must also succeed at the symbolic - or, as Freiberg (2001) terms it, 'affective' - level (also see Ekblom 2010).
-Law and order dominates policy and media discourses and helps political parties garner votes because of the powerful messages that the apprehension, trial, punishment and other associated shaming of offenders conveys.
+It must also succeed at the symbolic - or, as Freiberg (2001) terms it, 'affective' - level (see also Ekblom 2010).
+'Law and order' dominates policy and media discourses and helps political parties garner votes because of the powerful messages that the apprehension, trial, punishment and other associated shaming of offenders conveys.
 Durkheim (1912) argued that punishment rituals redefine and reinforce a society's 'collective consciousness': the shared values and rules that help bind its members together.
-Crime prevention policy makers and practitioners in Australia have tended to gloss over the symbolic dimensions, treating prevention as purely an instrumental task.
+Crime prevention policy-makers and practitioners in Australia have tended to gloss over the symbolic dimensions, treating prevention as purely an instrumental task.
 We try to rectify this deficiency, and discuss ways prevention programs and practices might both feed into and help reshape the ways governments and communities respond to crime.

-Chapter 1: Crime prevention and community safety 5
+1 Crime prevention and community safety in Australia 5